beejjorgensen/bgc/src/bgc_part_1000.md

 }
 ```

+(The above code has an `f` after the numeric constants---this indicates
+that the constant is type `float`, as opposed to the default of
+`double`.
+More on this later.)

 Remember that `FLT_DIG` is the safe number of digits you can store in a
 `float` and retrieve correctly.